William Shatner, TV's Capt. Kirk, blasts into space

 People are also reading…

-Sci-fi fans reveled in the opportunity to see the man best known as the stalwart Capt.
-James T. Kirk of the starship Enterprise boldly go where no star of American TV has gone before.
+Sci-fi fans reveled in the opportunity to see the man best known as the stalwart commander of the starship Enterprise boldly go where no star of American TV has gone before.

 “This is a pinch-me moment for all of us to see Capt.
 James Tiberius Kirk go to space,” Blue Origin launch commentator Jacki Cortese said before liftoff.
 She said she, like so many others, was drawn to the space business by shows like “Star Trek.”